-The Arbitrator finds that the USPS's decision to assign this work to the Mail Handlers as the Primary Craft was an appropriate exercise of the discretion afforded the USPS in the RI-399 Guidelines to make such determinations, subject to appeal.
-The Arbitrator finds Mr. Hanlon testified credibly, as follows, with regard to the duties performed by the employee assigned to the Stager position on the ADUS, which is consistent with the duties listed at Nos.
-1 and 2, of the Craft Determination letter.
-Thus, Mr. Hanlon testified, in relevant part regarding the work performed by the employee(s) assigned to the Stager position on the ADUS machine:
+The Arbitrator finds Mr. Hanlon testified credibly, as follows, with regard to the duties performed by the employee assigned to the Stager position on the ADUS, which is consistent with the duties listed at No. 3, of the Craft Determination letter.
+Mr. Hanlon testified, in relevant part regarding the work performed by the employee(s) assigned to the Stager position on the ADUS machine:

-. . .
+...
 So the stager is actually grabbing containers from those staging lanes that we've talked about, and they're bringing mail up to the facers.
 And so the facer - - or the stager is really - - primarily their duty is to make sure that the employees - - the facers never run out of mail at the induction belt.

 They also take off the shrink wrap that's on the pallets.
 They'll take some of the oversize off, which I'll kind of show some pictures of that in a minute.
 But they basically get everything prepared so that when the facer comes into that position, they can right away start throwing mail on the belt.
 So their primary duty, again, make sure the facers don't run out of mail and continue to rotate and bring up containers.
 And they'll normally - - you kind of see it here.
 You have one container on a tilter and one of the backup.
 Here you have a pallet and another pallet right behind it as a backup, and there's the same thing here.
 So always make sure that there's six containers that are up at the induction belt so that the facers - - it's quick and easy to switch out the containers and the facers don't run out of mail.
 [Emphasis supplied.]